 In another video, the young woman continued to showcase the airport environment, describing a space filled with small businesses, travel agencies, shops, and even a market.

 In 2023, a Cuban woman reported the scam her mother fell victim to at a store.
-According to the internet user Yanisel Leyva in the Facebook group "Cubans in Spain," her mother was charged an excessive price for three boxes of cigarettes at a store in freely convertible currency (MLC) outside Terminal 3 of the airport.
+According to the internet user Yanisel Leyva in the Facebook group "Cubans in Spain," her mother was charged an excessively high price for three boxes of cigarettes at a store in freely convertible currency (MLC) outside Terminal 3 of the airport.

 In a statement, the Cuban Aviation Corporation (CACSA) assured that the country's international airports, including the services and systems at their facilities, have energy backup to ensure the operation of the aircraft.